leede-org/webrtc-server-client/README.md

 The client can be used in a browser as well as in a Node.js context.

-See a live demo at <https://leede.ee/nodejs/webrtc-server-client/>.
+See a live demo at <https://webrtc-server-client.leede.ee/demo/>.
 The source code of the live demo is in the `example` directory in this repository.

-## Server-side usage
+## Server

+### Server installation

 ```sh
 npm install @leede/webrtc-server
 ```

+### Basic server usage example

 ```ts
 import { WebRTCServer } from "@leede/webrtc-server";